programad/ceros-ski/README.md

   For this task, I made the skier do a simple jump when pressing the **SPACE BAR** key.
 Also, if the skier hits a ramp, it will do an awesome front flip with a little chance of a back flip.

   There was some sprites that looked misplaced to me (*skier_jump_2*, *skier_jump_3* and *skier_jump_4*), so I switched places for the animation to look better.

-  I also added a Game Manager singleton to control the shared aspects of the game across other classes.

 **Building something new**